“I’m Luke Skywalker, I’m here to rescue you.”

 “Stay on Target.”

 This is my favorite line.
-When I’m stressed out, when the scene isn’t going right, when I’m at my wits end, or I’m positive no one will ever like my stuff.
+When I’m stressed out.
+When the scene isn’t going right or I’m at my wits end, or positive no one will ever like my stuff.
 This line always comes to me.
-It’s a reminder not to let the little stuff bother me, to keep going, to never stop.
+It is a reminder not to let the little stuff bother me, to keep going, to never stop.